janpfeifer/gonb/README.md

 that one can interact with (make a copy first) — if the link doesn't work (Google Drive sharing publicly is odd), [download it from GitHub](examples/google_colab_demo.ipynb) and upload it to Google's Colab.

+Finally, because it's compiled and not intepreted, it has a slightly different "semantic" than the Python kernels.
+It's highly recommended quickly browsing through the [**tutorial**](examples/tutorial.ipynb).

 # Installation

 **Only for Linux and macOS.
 In Windows, it works in WSL or inside a Docker**